Resume Friendly Name: What Is It? How to Name Your Resume?

 Now imagine how the manager renames it dozen times a day… Really, no matter how kind and sympathetic this person is – they will start to hate every faceless resume.
 And if you give your resume file an appropriate name, he will be grateful for it.

-Don’t miss the opportunity to learn several tips on how to give the resume friendly name listed by top resume writing service.
+Don’t miss the opportunity to learn several tips on how to give the resume friendly name listed by the top resume writing services.

 Choose the Eye-Catching Name

 Write your name in the resume title.
 This should be one of the first details you say to your employer because it is unique.
 Check if your name stands at the beginning of the title.

 It will be much easier for your hirer to work on your resume.
 Check whether it is written separately from other information and whether it catches the eye.

 If you forward the resume via mail, do not forget about its subject, too.
 It can make your mail unique as well.

 Instead of a numeric identifier or code, choose the name that is easily understood and remembered by a human.
 At the same time, don’t forget ATS-friendly resume rules.